 After 20 years of activity and multiple upgrades and re-provisioning of InfiniBand hardware in data centers and large organizations it is not surprising to find a huge stash of used IB hardware on eBay at incredible prices.
 You can get 40 Gb/s NICs at prices starting as low as $20.
 You can also get 18-port 40 Gb/s unmanaged switches costing as low at $100~$125.

 So why paying several hundred dollars for 10 GbE brand new hardware when you can get 40 Gb/s hardware for an order of magnitude less!
 You start thinking “But I know nothing about InfiniBand and RDMA”.
-Don’t worry, neither I did less than one year ago 🙂 You just have to be an avid reader of technology documentation.
+Don’t worry, neither I did less than one year ago 🙂 You just have to be an avid reader of manuals and technical documentation.

 Tips about eBay

 - Check out the vendor before clicking on the Buy button.